snobakht/DeepHarP_Hippocampus/DeepHarP/ReadMe.txt

 In order to use the tool take these steps:

-1- Download and install DeepMedic
+1- Download and install DeepMedic    ----> https://github.com/deepmedic/deepmedic

-2- Download and install NiftyReg
+2- Download and install NiftyReg  ---->  http://cmictig.cs.ucl.ac.uk/wiki/index.php/NiftyReg_install

 3-Download DeepHarp

-4- Download and install vtk (documentation is included)
+4- Download and install vtk ---> https://anaconda.org/anaconda/vtk

 5- Place all the brain extracted T1 images in the folder Brains within DeepHarp folder.Make sure the extenstion is _Bet.nii